Table of Contents

-Get ready to take the plunge over WA’s favourite holiday island
+Get ready to take the plunge on West Australia’s favourite holiday island

 Rottnest Island is Perth’s perfect little island getaway.
-And what could make an island holiday more exciting than a tandem skydive?
+And what could make a West Australian holiday more exciting than a Rottnest Island skydive?

-Thanks to Skydive Geronimo, skydiving on Rottnest Island is a thing.
+Thanks to Skydive Geronimo, it is now possible to go skydiving on Rottnest Island.
 And as Western Australia’s only island skydive, the experience is a little bit special.